kairos-io/kairos-docs/content/en/docs/Installation/qrcode.md

 - The `--config` flag is used to specify the config file used by the installation process.

 {{% alert title="Note" %}}
 By default, the CLI will automatically take a screenshot to get the QR code.
 Make sure it fits into the screen.
-Alternatively, an image path or a token can be supplied via arguments (e.g. `kairos register /img/path` or `kairos register <token>`).
+Alternatively, an image path or a token can be supplied via arguments (e.g. `kairosctl register /img/path` or `kairosctl register <token>`).
 {{% /alert %}}

 After a few minutes, the configuration is distributed to the node and the installation starts.
 At the end of the installation, the system is automatically rebooted.